 The ACT test assesses high school students' general educational development and their ability to complete college-level work.
-The ACT has five subscores: four multiple-choice tests covering skill areas of English, mathematics, reading, and science; the Writing Test measuring skill in planning and writing a short essay.
+The ACT for North Carolina has four multiple-choice tests covering skill areas of English, mathematics, reading, and science.

 The ACT is administered once during the school year to all students enrolled in grade 11.
 The ACT is also administered at selected sites nationally.
 For these national administrations, students must pay and register by mail several weeks prior to the test date.
 Registration information is available in the school counselors' office at each high school.
 In the U.S., the ACT is administered on seven national test dates: in September, October, December, February, April, June, and July.
 There is no charge for the state administration of the ACT and WorkKeys.